 Outside, the procession made its slow way to the graveyard, but we hung back with some of the other schoolchildren and their parents, leaving the final moments to the close family.
 For a boy who had caused so much hatred there was a good turnout from our school, although most had been dragged along by their parents, and were probably grateful their tormentor was dead.
 We stood silent by the flint walls of the church, bathed in warm sunlight, surrounded by the smell of hyacinth and roses, listening to the wailing mother and the hum of distant traffic.

-He had tried it with me as he had to everyone, of course.
+Anthony had tried to bully me just as he had the other students.
 We were left alone in the school changing rooms after sport.
 We had played football in the dry heat and our clothes and bodies were layered in fine dust.
 I was one of the last to finish changing, and I had been pulling my jacket on when I realised too late he was behind me with a can of heat spray, catching me in the eyes as I spun around then kicking me in the ribs as I hunched on the floor in agony.
 I tensed, waiting for the next blow, which took several seconds, as Anthony was obviously enjoying watching me suffer.
 When it finally arrived, the tip of his shoe slammed into my sternum, leaving me briefly unable to breathe.

-‘I’ll kill you for this,’ I told him.
+‘I’ll kill you for this,’ I whispered, during the next lull

 ‘Whatever,’ he said, giving me a final kick before he left.